Adham125/Adham125/README.md

 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=Adham125.Adham125)

 ## 👦 About Me
-- 🎓 I'm currently a master's Computer Science student in the University of York
+- 🎓 I'm a master's Computer Science graduate from the University of York
 - ⚛️ I am very interested in machine learning and neural networks
 - ❤️ I enjoy working on personal side projects